underscore-zi/delirious/README.md

 ## Modules

+### Bonemeal Farmer (2025-03-20)

+Put seeds and bonemeal in your hotbar and face tilled dirt right in front of you.
+It will plant, bonemeal, harvest, and repeat.
+Is it efficient?
+Absolutely not, but if you've got bonemeal but no crop, it works in a pinch.

 ### AutoAnvil (2025-03-18)

 AutoEnchat basically. have a bunch of unenchanted items and necessary books in your inventory (or optionally in chests,